-- Promoter is required to procure all capital goods and at least 80% of inputs and input services from registered suppliers.
-If not so procured, tax is payable by promoter on the balance amount. - All cement must be purchased from registered supplier only.
-If not so received, the promoter is required to pay GST @ 28% under reverse charge by promoter. - After considering payment of GST on cement under reverse charge (if any), at least 80% of the procurement of inputs and input services [other than services by way of grant of development rights, long term lease of land (against upfront payment in the form of premium, salami, development charges etc.) or FSI (including additional FSI), electricity, high speed diesel, motor spirit, natural gas], used in supplying the real estate project service shall be received from registered supplier only. - If there is shortfall in procurement from registered suppliers, i.e. if still requirement of procurement of 80% from registered suppliers is not achieved, GST @18% is payable on value to the extent of shortfall. - In case of capital goods procured from unregistered person, the promoter is liable to pay GST under reverse charge.
+- All cement for the project must be purchased from registered supplier only.
+If not so received, the promoter is required to pay GST @ 28% under reverse charge by promoter (even if total value of supplies received from registered suppliers is more than 80%). - After considering payment of GST on cement under reverse charge, at least 80% of the procurement of inputs and input services [other than services by way of grant of development rights, long term lease of land (against upfront payment in the form of premium, salami, development charges etc.) or FSI (including additional FSI), electricity, high speed diesel, motor spirit, natural gas], used in supplying the real estate project service shall be received from registered supplier only. - In case of interest received, it can be considered as received from registered supplier, if Bank/FI/company giving loan are registered under GST - If there is shortfall in procurement from registered suppliers, i.e. if still requirement of procurement of 80% from registered suppliers is not achieved, GST @18% is payable on value to the extent of shortfall.
+This adjustment is to be done financial year wise and not project wise.